netpump-data/docs/docs/setup-offer.md

    ![Search for Netpump][search-netpump]

-> :information_source: **Note:** If the Netpump subscription has been shared with you as a private plan, you will need to click `View private plans` to see the plan.
+> ℹ️ **Note:** If the Netpump subscription has been shared with you as a private plan, you will need to click `View private plans` to see the plan.

 4. Select the Netpump offer